Let me introduce you to who I am. My name is Davis Harrigan.

 I’m currently working with AppleCare and the Eastern Football Netball League.

 From August to November of 2015, I was a full-time cadet journalist at The Border Mail newspaper in Albury-Wodonga.
 I went in green and raw and came out the other side improved, confident and more rounded in my writing and photography.
 Click the search bar on the newspaper website and type in my name to see articles.

-I have also travelled interstate to sporting events, and was lucky enough to be in Adelaide in November of 2014 for two cricket games – one between India and an Australian XI, the other a Women’s Twenty20 match.
+I’ve also travelled interstate to sporting events, and was lucky enough to be in Adelaide in November of 2014 for two cricket games – one between India and an Australian XI, the other a Women’s Twenty20 match thanks to SACA.

 In July 2015, I was in Korea as one of 12 Young Reporters at the FISU World University Games.
 The extensive selection process may have been long, but the benefits were large.
 The Korean culture, hospitality and food all grew on me.
 With the sport, I’d never witnessed anything so incredible so up close before.
 You can check out heaps of pieces both on the main feed and Published Pieces page in the top menu.

 I have also stood as an umpire for the Box Hill Reporter District Cricket Association.
-I’ve been with the association since 2012 and have been umpiring up in the Shield Grade levels.
+I’ve been with the association since 2012 and have been umpiring up in the Shield Grade levels, and as of the end of season 2020/2021 I mark nine years with the league.
 I love the unique view you get as an umpire, and it’s a totally different way to interact with the game.

 When I’m not in front of a screen writing, out at a game taking photographs, or signalling another boundary on the field, I’m following my favourite teams.